 Sedan to Bourg Fidele

 The pattern of wet continues and I promptly stop for coffee at a sports cafe on the edge of town where todays travels begin.
-I use the facilities for a wash and shave then from here I toil on through the suburban areas of Charville Mervais stopping three more times for coffee to take refuge from torrential rain.
+I use the facilities for a wash and shave then from here I toil on through the suburban areas of Charleville Mezieres stopping three more times for coffee to take refuge from torrential rain.
 I pass through Flize which on a good day may have been a bit more inspiring instead of wet and grim like all else today.
 As my journey finds momentum I notice a burnt out house along the thoroughfare to Charleville but on reaching the town centre I am pleasantly surprised by the spectacular architecture which sets it apart from the rundown towns of previous days.
 I pause for a while to savour a moment before heading into many more miles of countryside and diminutive communities.
 In pouring rain I search for the exit from this busy city as teatime traffic nears its peak.
 The weather does not ameliorate as I march beside the puddled carriageway but by early evening I locate the correct junction and take the D22 to Renwez.
 It is a quieter affair along the country road where the only significant landmark is an old fortification at Erat.
 Finally I reach Renwez where to my horror the only hotel I have seen all day is closed!
 All too often nearing dusk I find myself in this predicament – particularly on this current expedition and with more wet weather imminent I face the prospect of camping in a muddy forest.
 This I do several miles on but eventually the storm that has stalked me all day finds its quarry and my tent fills with water soaking everything.
-I am subjected to a cold, wet and sleepless night.
+Now in total darkness I am subjected to a cold, wet and sleepless night.

 Bourg Fidele to Chimay